paycoreio/docs/docs/products/hpp/guide/integration-methods.md

 ## Next

-Jump to next page for the [Quickstart integration steps](/products/hpp/quickstart/).
+Jump to next page for the [HPP Features](/products/hpp/guide/features/).